zoccoler/metroid/README.md

 Open Anaconda Prompt or a Terminal (in Linux) and type (you may replace "metroid_env" by another name for your local environment):

-`conda create -n metroid_env python=3.6 matplotlib scikit-image==0.15.0 scipy scikit-learn statsmodels ipython_blocking ipywidgets`
+`conda create -n metroid_env python=3.6 matplotlib scikit-image==0.15.0 scipy scikit-learn statsmodels ipywidgets`

 When conda asks you to proceed, type `y` or `yes`.
 `conda command not found`?
 You should [add anaconda to your path](https://askubuntu.com/questions/908827/variable-path-issue-conda-command-not-found).